Many individuals with type 2 diabetes who have gastric bypass see results even before leaving the hospital.

 Traditionally, type 2 diabetes has been treated with medications, nutritional changes and encouragement to lose weight through diet and exercise.
 But a growing body of research with real-life results has shown that bariatric surgery, also called weight loss surgery, can put type 2 diabetes into remission, help patients get off their medications and improve quality of life.
 Some of these benefits even occur before significant weight loss is achieved.

-“In the past, we’ve thought about weight loss surgery as just that — a surgery for helping people fight the disease of obesity,” said Matthew Drake Spann, M.D., assistant professor of surgery and the interim director of the Vanderbilt Center for Surgical Weight Loss.
+“In the past, we’ve thought about weight loss surgery as just that — a surgery for helping people fight the disease of obesity,” said Matthew Drake Spann, M.D., assistant professor of surgery and director of the Vanderbilt Center for Surgical Weight Loss.
 “What we know now is that there are a lot of other factors besides just weight that are impacted by bariatric surgery.
 One such factor is an almost immediate and weight-independent improvement of type 2 diabetes.”

 What are the research basics?